-These printable Easter Activities are the perfect way to practice early math skills like number recognition and one to one correspondence with preschoolers.
-You’re definitely not going to want to miss them!
+These printable Easter Activities are the perfect way to practice early math skills like number recognition and one-to-one correspondence with preschoolers.
+You’re definitely not going to want to miss these preschool worksheets!

 I can’t wait to share these new preschool math Printable Easter Activities with you.
 These no prep printable pages are Easter themed and perfect for practicing important early math skills, handwriting practice, and fine motor skills with preschoolers.

 Each page offers four sets of Easter buddies to count and color.
 Preschool learners will count the Easter-themed pictures, color them, and write the corresponding number in the provided space.

 This post may contain affiliate links which means I may receive a small commission at no additional cost to you if an item is purchased through one of these links.
 For more information, see my disclosures here.

 Here are some skills they can learn and practice with these fun printable Easter activities.

 Preschool learners can practice number recognition skills as the count and identify the number of Easter bunnies, eggs, and chicks on each activity page.

 One to one correspondence is an early math concept adults often take for granted, but it’s essential for preschoolers to grasp this important idea.

 Here’s an example: A child touches each toy in a row and says the number out loud for each toy he touches, “One, two, three, four…” This is a demonstration of his ability to count using one to one correspondence.

 Imagine trying to solve more complex math equations without understanding this important concept and you’ll soon see why it’s a very important early math skill.